neuromatch/climate-course-content/tutorials/Schedule/daily_schedules.md

 On W2D5 you will additionally be working on your group projects during the time usually allocated for tutorials.

-#### **Schedule Change for 2025:** For all time slots, projects will come *after* course work.

 ### Professional Development Schedule

-A series of professional development events (viewing and discussing four Impact Talks) will take place during the 3-hour project time.
+A series of professional development events (viewing and discussing Impact Talks) will take place during the 3-hour project time.

 * Impact talk and discussion will take place during the Project Sessions on W2D1.